German occupation of Norway: Lapland War, Soviet advance, and retreat of the German army

 As a result of the German scorched earth policy, Kirkenes was virtually destroyed by the Germans before pulling out: the town was set on fire, port installations and offices were blown up and only a few small houses were left standing.
 This scene was to be repeated throughout Finnmark, an area larger than Denmark.
 The Germans were determined to leave nothing of value to the Soviets, as Hitler had ordered Rendulic to leave the area devoid of people, shelter and supplies.
 Some 43,000 people complied with the order to evacuate the region immediately; those who refused were forced to leave their homes.
 Some nonetheless stayed behind to await the departure of the Germans: it was estimated that 23,000–25,000 people remained in East-Finnmark by the end of November, they hid in the wilderness until the Germans had left.

 The Soviets pursued the Germans over the following days, and fighting occurred around the small settlements of Munkelv and Neiden to the west of Kirkenes around 27 October.
 The German 6th Mountain Division, acting as rear-guard, slowly withdrew up the main road along the coast (known as Riksvei 50, now called the E6) until reaching Tanafjord, some 70 mi north-west of Kirkenes, which they reached on 6 November.
 It was to be their last contact with Soviet troops.

 However, the advance of the Soviet troops stopped and West-Finnmark and North-Troms became a no-man's land between the Soviet army and the German army.
 Here, several thousand people lived in hiding the whole winter 1944/45.
 These people were called cave people, living in caves, in huts made of driftwood and/or turf, under boats turned upside down, etc. The risk of being discovered by patrolling German boats was a constant threat during the months waiting for liberation.

 Exiled Norwegian troops liberate Finnmark

 On 25 October 1944, the order was given for a Norwegian force in Britain to set sail for Murmansk to join the Soviet forces now entering Northern Norway.
-The envoy was named Force 138 and the operation was called "Operation Crofter".
+The convoy was named Force 138 and the operation was called "Operation Crofter".

 Led by Oberst Arne D. Dahl: